Green number-plate scheme to start on 8 December

-From autumn 2020, all newly registered electric cars in the UK are set to wear a green flash on their number-plate to help distinguish them from internal-combustion-engined vehicles.
-An exact date for the measure coming in has yet to be announced, but the Department for Transport has confirmed it'll be in the autumn.
+From 8 December 2020, all newly registered and existing electric cars in the UK will be eligible to wear a green flash on their number-plate to help distinguish them from internal-combustion-engined vehicles.

-The plans will allegedly make it easier to identify zero-emission vehicles, "helping local authorities design and put in place new policies to incentivise people to own and drive them".
+The new number-plates are intended to make it easier to identify zero-emission vehicles, "helping local authorities design and put in place new policies to incentivise people to own and drive them".
 Shapps said: “A green recovery is key to helping us achieve our net-zero carbon commitments while also promoting economic growth.
 Green number plates could unlock a number of incentives for drivers and increase awareness of cleaner vehicles on our roads, showing people that a greener transport future is within our grasp.”